Measure And Optimize First Contentful Paint (FCP)

 - Additional content appears, including a paragraph that's the largest page element (Largest Contentful Paint)

-- Time to First Byte: the initial server response
+- Time to First Byte: the initial server response, before content is ready to render

 - Time to Interactive: when the CPU and network are idle